iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugate Computations Examples.md

 **Demonstrations**:
 > [!details]-
-> Directly from the defintion we have:
+> Directly from the definition we have:
 >
 > $$
 > \begin{aligned}